ItzBlueSword/banking-program/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 A simple banking application designed to manage customer accounts and handle basic financial transactions.
-This project is built with [Your Programming Language/Framework] and is intended for [Purpose/Target Audience].
+This project is built with Python and is intended for someone interested in this cool thing.

 ## Features